AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/Profiling and Analyzing the Yelp Dataset.md

-/*4.
-For each table and column listed below, display the smallest (minimum), largest (maximum), and average (mean) value for the following fields:*/
+4. For each table and column listed below, display the smallest (minimum), largest (maximum), and average (mean) value for the following fields:

 	select min(column_name), max(column_name), avg(column_name)
 	from table_name;